balthmort/TAKR_project_1/README.md

-#TAKR - Projekt 1
+# TAKR - Projekt 1

-Zašifrování textového souboru (určen parametrem) s pomocí RSA nebo AES (přepínač) Aplikace nabídne možnost použít existující klíč nebo vytvoření nového (přepínač)
+Encryption and decryption od parametr set text file with RSA or AES.
+It is possible to use existing key or generate new.

-Používá PyCroptodomex (import Cryptodome)
+Uses PyCroptodomex (import Cryptodome)